sgtGiggsy/aduc-mass/README.md

 # Future plans
 **Functions, improvements**

-* Updating user attributes from a CSV.
-This one is almost done, but not ready to be merged into public branch.
 * Bulk copying, bulk disabling and bulk deleting users, computers
 * Navigation in the menus with arrow keys
-* Changing the language system, so the language files won't have to be in ps1 extension

-*Import attributes from CSV*
-I think this one needs a little explanation, as by itself it sounds a very basic function, that's not a big deal to implement.
-Obviously updating user profiles with the contents of a CSV is not a huge feat.
-If one knows which attribute they want to update when writing the code, it takes a few minutes to code tops.
-But I wanted something more flexible, that doesn't need any change in the code regardless of the number or type of the attributes we want to change.
-At the moment it works perfectly, with minor mistakes that are all about not properly handling missing values. **BUT** As it's designed for be easy to use, in case the user make mistakes with preparing the CSV file (like putting wrong values in it for example), it can also cause serious damages.
-So before merging it to the public release, I have implement a save feature, that makes any mistake on the user's side reversable.

 **Other plans**

-I plan to rewrite the code with a more object oriented approach, but I'm not sure if I'll actually do it, as it might takes more time, than its worth.
 In a very-VERY distant future I plan to rewrite the code to have a GUI.
 I considered both C# and PowerShell, but I'm not entirely sure about if I'll actually do it.
 My main goal with this program was to give admins (naming my colleagues with zero PowerShell knowledge) a free tool they are allowed to use even where third party applications are forbidden.
 As it just being a PowerShell script (a longer one though, but still) it's probably allowed to use to everyone who has admin rights in their Active Directory.
 But I'm really not sure if the same would be true about a program that uses C# libraries too, instead of solely relying on PowerShell.

-Despite I mentioned rewriting the code several times, it already works relatively bugfree as it is, and I can recommend it to every AD admin, who is allowed to use only PowerShell and ADUC to manage their Active Directory.

 # Known bugs
+* The progress counter doesn't show correct value during the actions.
+It doesn't concern the usage, the values it gives are more or less accurate, and it will be fixed in the next released by changing the counter to a better method.
+* The part that collects the unmodifiable attributes during the mass modify function acts strangely, and I don't yet know why.
+It does collect the unsuccesful changes, but it lists all the attributes before the unsuccesful ones.
+Basically it gives the needed information, just looks ugly.
-It gives false positive results when the searched object doesn't exist in the type (group, user) we checked, but exist in the other type.
-It doesn't obstruct daily work with the program (two objects can't have the same name in AD, so you most likely meet this bug only if you selected the wrong menu), but is scheduled to be fixed.
+* It gives false positive results when the searched object doesn't exist in the type (group, user) we checked, but exist in the other one.
+I know what causes it, but it doesn't obstruct daily work with the program (two objects can't have the same name in AD, so you most likely meet this bug only if you selected the wrong menu), so it wasn't a priority.

 # Other
 Of course, I look forward to feature suggestions, bug reports, or anything else you'd like to add.